Looking for a cozy, comforting dal recipe? This masoor dal (red lentils) topped with crispy garlic oil is easy and flavorful.

 What Makes This Dish Special

 - A crispy garlic tadka topping MAKES this dish.
-Inspired by a recipe by Nik Sharma, I opted to thinly slice pieces of garlic and fry them until crisp and golden-brown in hot oil.
-Just before serving, I pour the sizzling hot garlicky oil over the dal for an extra-special treat.
+Inspired by a recipe by Nik Sharma, I opted to thinly slice pieces of garlic and fry them in hot oil until crisp and golden-brown.

 - In addition to a tadka topping, the lentils simmer in an aromatic base of onion, ginger, garlic, and spices for extra flavor (also technically a tadka, but we'll get into that later!).

-- After some prep work, the whole meal comes together in less than an hour as you simmer the lentils while you saute the aromatic base.
+- After some prep work, the whole meal comes together on the stovetop in less than an hour (no need for a pressure cooker!)

 What is a Tadka?